 The “Reagan Revolution” marked the culmination of a long process of political mobilization on the American right.
 In the first two decades after World War II the New Deal seemed firmly embedded in American electoral politics and public policy.
 Even two-term Republican President Dwight D. Eisenhower declined to roll back the welfare state.
 To be sure, William F. Buckley tapped into a deep vein of elite conservatism in 1955 by announcing in the first issue of National Review that his magazine “stands athwart history yelling Stop.”4 Senator Joseph McCarthy and John Birch Society founder Robert Welch stirred anti-communist fervor.
 But in general, the far right lacked organizational cohesion.
 Following Lyndon Johnson’s resounding defeat of Republican standard-bearer Barry Goldwater in the 1964 presidential election, many observers declared American conservatism finished.
 New York Times columnist James Reston wrote that Goldwater had “wrecked his party for a long time to come.”5

-The Conservative insurgency occurred within both major political parties, but the New Right gradually coalesced under the Republican tent.
-The heightened appeal of conservatism had several causes.
+Despite these dire predictions, conservatism not only persisted, it prospered.
+Its growing appeal had several causes.
 The expansive social and economic agenda of Johnson’s Great Society reminded anti-communists of Soviet-style central planning and enflamed fiscal conservatives worried about deficits.
 Race also drove the creation of the New Right.
 The civil rights movement, along with the Civil Rights Act and the Voting Rights Act, upended the racial hierarchy of the Jim Crow South.
-All of these occurred under Democratic leadership, pushing the South toward the Republican Party.
-In the late 1960s and early 1970s, Black Power, affirmative action, and court-ordered busing of children between schools to achieve racial balance brought “white backlash” to the North, often in cities previously known for political liberalism.
-To many ordinary white Americans, the urban rebellions, antiwar protests, and student uprisings of the late 1960s unleashed social chaos.
-At the same time, declining wages, rising prices, and growing tax burdens brought economic vulnerability to many working- and middle-class citizens who long formed the core of the New Deal coalition.
+All of these occurred under Democratic leadership, pushing white southerners toward the Republican Party.
+In the late 1960s and early 1970s, Black Power, affirmative action, and court-ordered busing of children between schools to achieve racial balance brought “white backlash” in the North, often in cities previously known for political liberalism.
+To many white Americans, the urban rebellions, antiwar protests, and student uprisings of the late 1960s signaled social chaos.
+At the same time, slowing wage growth, rising prices, and growing tax burdens brought economic vulnerability to many working- and middle-class citizens who long formed the core of the New Deal coalition.
 Liberalism no longer seemed to offer the great mass of white Americans a roadmap to prosperity, so they searched for new political solutions.

 Christian conservatives also felt themselves under siege from liberalism.
-In the early 1960s, the Supreme Court decisions prohibiting teacher-led prayer (Engel v.
+In the early 1960s, Supreme Court decisions prohibiting teacher-led prayer (Engel v.
 Vitale) and Bible reading in public schools (Abington v.
 Schempp) led some on the right to conclude that a liberal judicial system threatened Christian values.
-In the following years, the counterculture’s celebration sex and drugs, along with relaxed obscenity and pornography laws, intensified the conviction that “permissive” liberalism encouraged immorality in private life.
+In the following years, the counterculture’s celebration of sex and drugs, along with relaxed obscenity and pornography laws, intensified the conviction that “permissive” liberalism encouraged immorality in private life.
 Evangelical Protestants—Christians who professed a personal relationship with Jesus Christ, upheld the Bible as an infallible source of truth, and felt a duty to convert, or evangelize, nonbelievers—comprised the core of the so-called “religious right.”
-The movement also drew energy from devout Catholics.
-The development of the religious right was not inevitable for several reasons.
-First, many evangelicals had for decades eschewed politics in favor of spiritual matters; moreover, evangelicalism did not necessarily lead to conservative politics (Democrat Jimmy Carter was an evangelical).
-Second, working-class Roman Catholics had a long record of loyalty to the Democratic Party.
-Third, the alliance between evangelicals and Catholics had to overcome decades of mutual antagonism.
-Only the common enemy of liberalism brought the groups together.

 With increasing assertiveness in the 1960s and 1970s, Christian conservatives mobilized to protect the “traditional” family.
 Women comprised a striking number of the religious right’s foot soldiers.
-In 1968 and 1969 a group of newly politicized mothers in Anaheim, California led a sustained protest against sex education in public schools.
-The successful campaign of these “suburban warriors” reflected a widespread belief among Christian conservatives that permissive liberal morality, often emanating from public institutions, threatened their children.8 A number of other issues also stirred conservative women.
-Catholic activist Phyllis Schlafly marshaled opposition to the Equal Rights Amendment, while evangelical pop singer Anita Bryant drew national headlines for her successful fight to repeal Miami’s gay rights ordinance in 1977.
+In 1968 and 1969 a group of newly politicized mothers in Anaheim, California led a sustained protest against sex education in public schools.8 Catholic activist Phyllis Schlafly marshaled opposition to the Equal Rights Amendment, while evangelical pop singer Anita Bryant drew national headlines for her successful fight to repeal Miami’s gay rights ordinance in 1977.
 In 1979, Beverly LaHaye (whose husband Tim–an evangelical pastor in San Diego–would later co-author the wildly popular Left Behind Christian book series) founded Concerned Women for America, which linked small groups of local activists opposed to the ERA, abortion, homosexuality, and no-fault divorce.

-Activists like Schlafly and LaHaye valorized motherhood as the highest calling of all women.
+Activists like Schlafly and LaHaye valorized motherhood as women’s highest calling.
 Abortion therefore struck at the core of their female identity.
 More than perhaps any other issue, abortion drew different segments of the religious right—Catholics and Protestants, women and men—together.
 The Supreme Court’s 1973 Roe v.
-Wade ruling outraged many devout Catholics, including Long Island housewife and political novice Ellen McCormack.
-In 1976, McCormack entered the Democratic presidential primaries in an unsuccessful attempt to steer the party to a pro-life position.
-Roe v.
-Wade also intensified anti-abortion sentiment among many evangelicals (who had been less universally opposed to the procedure than their Catholic counterparts).
+Wade ruling outraged many devout Catholics and evangelicals (who had been less universally opposed to the procedure than their Catholic counterparts).
 Christian author Francis Schaeffer cultivated evangelical opposition to abortion through the 1979 documentary film Whatever Happened to the Human Race? arguing that the “fate of the unborn is the fate of the human race.”9 With the procedure framed in stark, existential terms, many evangelicals felt compelled to combat the procedure through political action.